MV Ventura: Luggage Incident

-On 4 June 2022 a forklift, operated by the Port of Southampton, dropped a luggage cart into the River Solent while attempting to lift it from the vessel.
+On 4 June 2022 a forklift, operated by the Port of Southampton, dropped a luggage cart into the Solent while attempting to lift it from the vessel.
 Two ship's tenders were launched to retrieve the luggage, unfortunately a small number of bags could not be recovered.

+Norovirus outbreak

+In May 2024, while on a cruise to the Canary Islands, several hundred people were taken ill on board as a result of an outbreak of norovirus.

 2020 pandemic

 During the 2020 coronavirus layoff, the vessel spent some time moored off Bournemouth and Teignmouth.